TO OBTAIN A FACULTY, STAFF, BON APPETIT, OR STUDENT PARKING PERMIT

-Faculty, Staff and Bon Appetit employees: Complete the online registration form found at wp.stolaf.edu/parking/forms/.
-The Parking Office will notify you by email once your permit has been processed and is ready for you to pick up at the Buntrock Office, 007 Buntrock Commons.
-Each employee will receive one hang tag parking permit at no charge transferable to another vehicle.
+Faculty, Staff, and Bon Appetit employees: Complete the parking permit registration form online after reviewing the St. Olaf College Parking Policy.
+The Parking Office will notify you by email once your permit has been processed and is ready for you to pick up at the Parking Office TOH010G.
+Each employee will receive one (1) hang tag parking permit at no charge transferable to another vehicle.
 Please register all vehicles that the permit may be used in when applying for your permit.
 Parking permits are assigned to a specific employee.
 If a new vehicle needs to be added to the permit record, please contact email@example.com.
-The hang tag issued is College property and must be returned to Parking Services or your supervisor when the employee leaves the employ of the College.
+The hang tag issued is College property and must be returned to the Parking Office or your supervisor when the employee leaves the employ of the College.

-Students: Complete the online application at wp.stolaf.edu/parking/forms.
+Students: Submit the student parking permit application online after reviewing the St. Olaf College Parking Policy.
 When your application has been reviewed, the Parking Office will send an email informing you how to pay for your permit online.
+Please note that you do not need to pay for the permit at the time of application, only after it has been approved and is ready for pickup.
 Once approved and paid for, you will be notified of pickup information via email.

 VISITOR PARKING & PERMITS

 Visitors to the campus during business hours do NOT need a visitor parking permit.
 All visitors to St. Olaf must park only in parking areas designated as “Visitor Only”.
 To obtain an overnight visitor permit, contact Public Safety at 507-786-3666 and an officer will meet the visitor and the student at their vehicle to issue the permit.
 Any campus visitor who receives a parking citation must contact firstname.lastname@example.org to have the citation voided.
 Visitor permits will not be issued to St. Olaf students who are currently registered as a student.